 This is a kind of contract where both the parties in a contract are yet to perform their respective obligations and duties.
 Executory meaning is the contractual promises and agreements made between the people are to be carried out sometime in future.
 Thus, it also has time agreements or deadlines mentioned in the contract.

 A lease can be cited as an example of an executed contract.
 In a lease, the specified conditions cannot be fulfilled immediately.
 They are performed and fulfilled over a stipulated time.
 Both executed and executory contracts are performance-oriented classifications of a contract.
-However, one requires immediate fulfilment of duties while the other has eventual fulfilment of duties.
+However, one requires immediate fulfillment of duties while the other has eventual fulfillment of duties.

 There is also something called ‘partly executed and partly executory contract’.
 In such contracts, one party has already fulfilled his share of duties while the party will have to perform his obligation after a certain period.